 Flights to Lefkada, Corsica, Charleston and Chengdu, in China’s Sichuan Province, have all been announced for summer 2019.
 Read on to see who’s flying where, and why you might want to go.

 UPDATE: Flybe has announced flights from Heathrow to Newquay, Cornwall.
-And British Airways has added Ljubljana (Slovenia) and Montpellier (France) to its summer timetable.
+And British Airways has added two new summer routes, to Ljubljana (Slovenia) and Montpellier (France), and a year-round service to Islamabad (Pakistan).
 Details below …

 If you aren’t familiar with the capital of Sichuan, you’ll certainly recognise its most famous inhabitants.
 If you want to get up close and personal with a panda, there’s simply nowhere else like it.